CALL US281-931-5443

 - Variable speed pumps should have a temperature sensor that will make sure the pump runs at a minimum speed to keep the computer from freezing.

-- 38 degrees with a wind chill can create freezing conditions.
+- 38 degrees with a wind chill can create freezing conditions of below 32 degrees.

-1. Place blankets or seat cushions on top of higher equipment and plumbing.
+1. Place cardboard or seat cushions on top of equipment and plumbing.

 2. Loosely cover equipment with a WATERPROOF tarp